dvergeylen/place2be-docs/place2be_in_practice/activables.md

       </tr>
       <tr>
         <th class="has-text-right">Scoretype</th>
         <td class="vertically-aligned-td">This is probably the most important attribute.
-It defines what kind of score a Player does when she tries to acitvate the Activable.
+It defines what kind of score a Player does when she tries to activate the Activable.
 Four types are available:
           <table>
             <tbody>
               <tr>